+8.1.
+Bovine hides ('hides') processed at GLC are obtained mainly from a variety of abattoirs in Victoria and southern New South Wales districts.
+GLC processes hides to a stage of treatment known as "Wetblue."
+Kangaroo skins ('skins') are obtained mainly from the Forbes facility and are contract processed to the stage of treatment known as "Pickle".

+8.2.
+The step-by-step process for hides is:

-- 8.1.
-Hides processed at GLC are obtained mainly from a variety of abattoirs in the NSW and VIC districts and processed to the stage of treatment known as "Wetblue". - 8.2.
-The actual step by step process begins by receiving fresh hides from the abattoirs after a day's kill. - 8.3.
-The hides are then preserved and washed in mixers that same night and stored in a chiller until ready for the fleshing operation the following day. - 8.4.
-The fleshing operation removes as much of the fat and unwanted trimmings (fleshing) from the hide as possible.
-Fats and trimmings from the fleshing operations are further recycled within the surrounding district as tallow. - 8.5.
-After fleshing, the hides are stamped for traceability before they are treated and processed in large drums to remove hair and any remaining cellular proteins.
-They are then chemically treated to the standard known as "Wet Blue". - 8.6.
-The wetblue hides are then removed from the drums and passed through a revolving wringer known as a Samming Machine.
-After the Samming operation, the wetblue hides weighed, measured, graded and packed ready for Full Substance Grading Shipment. - 8.7.
-With the on-site wastewater treatment plant, Figure 4 GLC more than meets environmental guidelines for wastewater discharge levels for irrigation and sludge injection.
+- a) Receiving fresh hides from the abattoirs after a day's kill. - b) The hides are then preserved and washed in mixers that same night and stored in a chiller until ready for the fleshing operation the following day. - c) The fleshing operation removes as much of the fat and unwanted trimmings (fleshing) from the hide as possible.
+Fats and trimmings from the fleshing operations are further recycled within the surrounding district as tallow. - d) After fleshing, the hides are stamped for traceability before they are treated and processed in large drums to remove hair and any remaining cellular proteins.
+They are then chemically treated to the standard known as "Wetblue". - e) The wetblue hides are then removed from the drums and passed through a revolving wringer known as a Samming Machine. - f) After the Samming operation, the wetblue hides are weighed, measured, graded and packed ready for Full Substance Grading Shipment.